INVESTIGATION CLOSED – PLEASE REFER COMPLAINTS TO:

 AND BANK OF AMERICA

-The Leonard Law Office, LLP has filed one class action lawsuit against Green Tree Servicing, and has no definite plans of filing any others.
+The Leonard Law Office has filed one class action lawsuit against Green Tree Servicing, and has no plans of filing any others.
 Despite misleading press accounts, we have no cases against Bank of America.
 Please do not call to ask about joining the Green Tree class action.
 Also, our case only relates to the Telephone Consumer Protection Act, and no other claims. if you are having other trouble with Green Tree (i.e foreclosure threats) you should probably seek advice from a lawyer in your area affiliated with the National Association of Consumer Advocates or complain to the CFPB or FTC.

 I. About Green Tree Servicing

 Green Tree Servicing is one of the biggest servicers of home loans in the United States.
 It specializes in “servicing” (debt-collecting) subprime residential mortgages.
 The company’s unusually aggressive collection methods and other business practices are in question.
 Green Tree Servicing, LLC, is a wholly owned subsidiary of the publicly traded company Walter Investment Management Corp.
 (NYSE: WAC).
 Walter Investment Management is based in Tampa, Florida.
 Green Tree Servicing is led by Ms. Cheryl A. Collins, who has been Chief Financial Officer and Senior Vice President of the company since January 2006.
 Other key executives include Keith Anderson (President), Gregory D. Aplin (Executive Vice President), Jerry W. Britton (Executive Vice President), Mr. Richard G. Evans (Executive Vice President and Director).